Skip to content

 )

-with the Timelock as caller — passes the owner check.
+with the Timelock as caller, satisfying the owner check.

 Adding a new scheme

-The compiler must learn the new scheme before contracts can use verify_sig(N, ...).
+The compiler must recognize the new scheme before contracts can invoke verify_sig(N, ...).
 The end-to-end procedure:

-1. Implement the new PQC algorithm in vm/precompiles.py.
-Reserve a precompile address (next free byte) and a gas cost.
+1. Implement the algorithm in vm/precompiles.py.
+Reserve a precompile address and a gas cost.

 2. Add the (scheme_id, precompile_addr) pair to fourier/codegen.py::CRYPTO_SCHEMES.

-3. Node operators upgrade to the new VM version (the ultimate veto — nodes refusing the upgrade won't honor the new precompile).
+3. Node operators upgrade to the new VM release.
+Operators are the final veto — nodes that decline the upgrade do not honor the new precompile.

-4. Governance queues registry.set_scheme(N, addr) in the Timelock.
+4. Governance queues registry.set_scheme(N, addr) through the Timelock.

-5. After the delay, the registry reflects the new scheme; clients reading the registry start trusting scheme_id = N.
+5. After the delay window, the registry reflects the new scheme and clients reading the registry begin trusting scheme_id = N.

-The registry's role is declarative — it's the canonical record; actual on-chain verification still requires nodes to ship the precompile in their VM binary.
-The dual veto (operators + governance) is intentional.
+The registry is declarative: on-chain verification still requires nodes to ship the precompile in their VM binary.
+The dual veto between node operators and on-chain governance is intentional.

-CryptoRegistry is small (2 slots, 5 public functions) but rarely useful to inherit-by-copy — its purpose is to be a single canonical record per chain.
-Deploy it once and reference its address from any contract that needs to look up scheme metadata.
+CryptoRegistry is intentionally small — two storage slots and five public functions — and is not designed to be inherited or copied.
+Its purpose is to serve as a single canonical record per chain.
+Deploy it once and reference its address from contracts that need to resolve scheme metadata.